Armandpl/furuta/hardware/README.md

 - A soldering iron to set the threaded inserts and solder connectors.
 - A Dupont Crimping Kit (AWG28-18) to make nice wires and connectors.
 I got mine [from Amazon](https://www.amazon.fr/Kamtop-Sertissage-Sertisseuse-Connecteurs-0-1-1-0mm²/dp/B078K9DT69) for <30EUR.
 - A decent wire stripper also helps.
 I like [this one](https://www.amazon.fr/Jokari-T20050-Pince-dénuder-automatique/dp/B002BDNL4Q/) very much.

+## Assembly Instructions
+These instructions are quite brief, if you're missing anything DM me [@armand_dpl](https://twitter.com/armand_dpl).

+### 3D Print the Mechanical Assembly
+- Print all of the STLs under `/CAD/stl`
+  - Print the motor_mount.stl at 100% infill
+  - Print the rest at 35% infill with 2 walls.
+  - Print shaft_collar.stl twice
+  - Pause the weights.stl print at z=?mm, insert the M? nut and resume the print.
+The procedure will depend on your printer and slicer software.
+- Insert the threaded inserts in the weight, arm and shaft collars prints.

+### Assemble the Robot
+- Secure the motor to its motor mount using two screws and one zip-tie.
+- Screw the motor mount into the wood scrap (or any heavy object you wish to use as the robot base).
+- Press the two bearing into the arm print
+- Slide the arm onto the motor shaft.
+The shaft should be D-shaped and the arm print should have a D-shaped hole.
+Match those then secure the arm by tightening one screw through the threaded insert.
+- Bend your 8mm aluminium shaft, pass it throught the bearings and secure it using the shaft collars.
+The aluminium shaft might be slightly to big for the bearings, if so sand it lightly until it fits.
+- Attach the pendulum encoder to the shaft.
+Follow the instructions from the documentation to do so.
+- Secure the weight to the end of the shaft.

+### Connect the Electronics
+- Connect both counter chips to the SPI bus on the Jetson Nano.
+I used one bus for each counter chip but using only one should work. **Note which bus they are connected to and which Chip Select pins you used.**
+- Connect the motor encoder to one counter chip.
+- Connect the pendulum encoder to the other counter chip through the slip ring.
+- __wip: add motor driver instructions + double check everything, burned one rpi by inverting vcc and vin which are literally next to each other__
+- write the config file __wip explain how to write config file + check everything in the gym is derived from the config__